thakkaryash94/chroma-ui/README.md

 1. You can go to https://chroma-ui.vercel.app and enter your Chroma DB UI URL.
 Note: It will work only with live URLs and won't work for localhost(127.0.0.1).
 2. If you want to use it for local development, follow setup steps.

+## Desktop Client

+You can build the desktop client and run it.
+Run `npm run tauri build` and it will build the appropriate output files under `src-tauri/target/release/bundle/` folder.

 ## Setup